dergigi/dergigi.github.io/bitcoin/lessons/ch0-02-introduction.md

 philosophical questions, economic realities, and technological innovations.

 The 21 lessons are structured in bundles of seven, resulting in three chapters.
-Each chapter is looking at Bitcoin through a different lens, extracting what lessons can be learned by looking at this strange network from a different angle.
+Each chapter looks at Bitcoin through a different lens, extracting what lessons can be learned by looking at this strange network from a different angle.